 Pockets of Poppies

-Pockets of Poppies is a flower farm at 6515 Love Mill Road, Monroe, grows a variety of flowers, including sunflowers.
+Pockets of Poppies is a flower farm at 6515 Love Mill Road, Monroe, grows a variety of flowers.
+They won’t have a whole field of sunflowers, but will have sunflowers among the other u-pick flowers.
 You can go out there and take pictures and cut flowers to take home.
 There’s no charge to visit, just for what you cut.
 Make sure to check their website and Facebook page for operating hours.

 Dogwood Farms

 Dogwood Farms is a flower farm at 8096 Belews Creek Road, Belews Creek, in Forsyth County.
 This is northwest of Greensboro, so it’s about 97 miles from Charlotte, but they take their sunflowers really seriously here!
 They hold U-cut days every day of sunflower season.
-In 2022, the cost was $8 to go into the fields and $1 a stem.
-Cosmos and zinnias were $6 for a dozen.
-The sunflower, cosmo and zinnia fields should be opening starting in July.
+Check with the farm about their opening season dates and prices.
 Look for updates on their Facebook page.

 15 Fun Sunflower Facts